Guillerbr/loopback-next/docs/site/Behind-the-scene.md

 permalink: /doc/en/lb4/Behind-the-scene.html
 ---

-Here are the infrastructure that get all the artifacts working together:
+Here are the infrastructures that get all the artifacts working together:

 - [Context](Context.md): An abstraction of states and dependencies in your application that LoopBack uses to manage everything.
 It’s a global registry